omgnetwork/ios-sdk/README.md

 var validAuthenticationToken = ""
 ```

-**Note:**
-These tokens can also be provided with environments variables which make it easier and safer for CI as you don't need to hardcode them.
+> Note: These en can also be provided with environment variables, making it easier and safer for CI to run since you don't need to hardcode them.

 The variables are:
 - `OMG_BASE_URL`
 - `OMG_API_KEY`